infinitered/reactotron/README.md

 * [] Get the vocab right (everything is a "command")
 * [] Refactor clients to organize commands
-* [] Allow a .puppeteer sub-folder for project-specific things
+* [] Allow a .reactotron sub-folder for project-specific things
 * [] Allow commands to be extended on client & server
 * [] Packaging strategy